Share this

 Here are a few key ways in which implementing microsampling can improve clinical laboratory workflow.

-Remote Sampling - With minimal training, patients and participants can collect their own samples, anywhere, at any time.
-For them, that means less travel, less hassle, and less time in the waiting room, as their lab visits are reduced.
-For you, that frees up significant time, space, and energy in the lab, which can be applied to more fruitful endeavors.
+With minimal training, patients and study participants can collect their own samples, anywhere, anytime.
+For them, that means less travel, less hassle, and less time in the waiting room, because their number of lab visits are reduced.
+For you, that frees up significant staff, time, space, and energy in the lab, which can be applied to more fruitful endeavors.

-Automated Extractions - Numerous analytes can be extracted from Mitra® microsampler tips using common solvents.
+Numerous analytes can be extracted from a Mitra® device using common solvents.
 There is no thawing necessary.
 And exciting and innovative solutions are available for extraction automation, customized to the needs of improving your clinical workflow.

-Getting Results - As mentioned before, the correct use of microsampling technology generate results that correlate with those associated with plasma and wet blood, through accepted techniques including immunoassay and LC-MS/MS.
+The correct use of microsampling technology generates results that correlate with those associated with plasma and wet blood, through accepted techniques, including immunoassay and LC-MS/MS.

 Share this